Publications and Forms for Importing Vehicles and Engines

 Procedures for Importing Vehicles and Engines into the United States

-- Read the detailed Procedures for Importing Vehicles and Engines into the United States (PDF)(68 pp, 3.23 MB, EPA-420-B-10-027, July 2010).
+- Read the detailed Procedures for Importing Vehicles and Engines into the United States (pdf) (July 2010, EPA-420-B-10-027).
 This document provides comprehensive information on importing vehicles and engines.

-- Read the Instructions for Requesting a Nonresident Exemption (PDF) (1 pg, 84 K, EPA-420-B-19-037, July 2019).
+- Read the Instructions for Requesting a Nonresident Exemption (pdf) (July 2019, EPA-420-B-19-037).
 This document provides information for requesting a nonresident exemption.
 As part of your request for this exemption, you will need to consent to EPA to collect and store your Personally Identifiable Information (PII).
 Please read the instruction document for more information.

 EPA Import Declaration Forms (Note: These forms can be filled out electronically, using Adobe Acrobat Reader.)

 For information on electronic filing of EPA Declarations Forms through CBP’s Automated Commercial Environment (ACE), please visit their website at https://www.cbp.gov/trade/automated

 - Use EPA Standard Form 3520-1 to import passenger vehicles, highway motorcycles, and the corresponding engines into the United States.